- Highest Ratings

-How do I Know if my Sway Bar Needs to be Replaced?
+How do I Know if my Ignition Wires Need to be Replaced?

-At 1A Auto, shopping for a replacement sway bar for your car, truck, SUV or van is easy - we're here to help you select the right parts for your vehicle!
-Call our customer service toll free at 888-844-3393 if you have any questions about our aftermarket sway bars, warranty, compatibility or to purchase, or you can buy online.
-Get back that original feel to your vehicle and order a replacement stabilizer bar from 1A Auto today!
+At 1A Auto, we make shopping for a replacement spark plug wires for your car, truck, SUV or van easy - we're here to help you select the right parts for your vehicle!
+Call our customer service toll free at 888-844-3393 if you have any questions about our aftermarket spark plug wire sets, warranty, compatibility or to purchase, or you can buy online.

 Welcome to 1A Auto....

 We employ USA based, knowledgeable support technicians.
 They'll help you through your project.
 We always make sure you get the right part.
 And we boast the industry's most generous returns policy.
 You won't find a company more passionate about auto parts than 1A Auto.